-The problem of the performance of the IP protocol over a low bandwidth link has been studied since 1984 with the Thin-wire protocol specified by Faber and Delp (1984).
-Van Jacobson (1990) proposed a mechanism based on the header redundancy information, which compressed the 40 bytes of the TCP/IPv4 header to 3-6 bytes.
-There are other propositions for the different protocol headers based on redundancy, as the CTCP (IP Header Compression) header mechanism, proposed by Degermark, Nordgren and Pink (1999), which manages a wide variety of streams and gives particular attention to IPv6.
-The CRTP (Compressing IP/UDP/RTP Headers for Low-Speed Serial Links) header mechanism (Casner and Jacobson (1999)) is a detailed specification for RTP (the basic protocol for real-time data streams) compression.
+The problem of the performance of the IP protocol over a low bandwidth link has been studied since 1984 with the Thin-wire protocol specified by [5].
+Van Jacobson [8] proposed a mechanism based on the header redundancy information, which compressed the 40 bytes of the TCP/IPv4 header to 3-6 bytes.
+There are other propositions for the different protocol headers based on redundancy, as the CTCP (IP Header Compression) header mechanism, proposed by [4], which manages a wide variety of streams and gives particular attention to IPv6.
+The CRTP (Compressing IP/UDP/RTP Headers for Low-Speed Serial Links) header mechanism [3] is a detailed specification for RTP (the basic protocol for real-time data streams) compression.
 Previous studies have demonstrated that the performance of these protocols is still quite poor in wireless links.
 The next generation of header compression mechanisms aims to add a robust and efficient compression scheme that can be used in a low bandwidth link with significant error rate.
-An Algorithm to improve the performance and robustness for TCP/IP flows was proposed by Degemark, Nordgren and Pink (1999) who suggested a strategy to recover from the loss of compression synchronization, which occurs due to high BER.
-A second algorithm to further reduce the probability of synchronization loss was presented by Perkins and Mutka (1997) (PEHRC).
-These schemes were further improved by Giovanardi et al. (2000) who proposed two retransmission strategies (ABP-SCS) and (ABP-DCS), in order to reduce the TCP/IP header synchronization loss in an UMTS radio link.
-The new contributions for TCP/IP header compression are TAROC (Liao et al. (2001)), EPIC (Price et al. (2002)) and ROHC+ (Boggia, Camarda and Squeo (2002)).
+An Algorithm to improve the performance and robustness for TCP/IP flows was proposed by [4] who suggested a strategy to recover from the loss of compression synchronization, which occurs due to high BER.
+A second algorithm to further reduce the probability of synchronization loss was presented by [15](PEHRC).
+These schemes were further improved by [6] who proposed two retransmission strategies (ABP-SCS) and (ABP-DCS), in order to reduce the TCP/IP header synchronization loss in an UMTS radio link.
+The new contributions for TCP/IP header compression are TAROC [12], EPIC [16] and ROHC+ [1].
 TAROC's goal is the limitation of error propagation using TCP congestion window tracking.
 EPIC uses a variant of Huffman encoding to produce a set of compressed header formats.
 ROHC+ proposes a new profile and an algorithm for compressing TCP stream within the ROHC framework.
-Many contributions have been proposed for the IP/UDP/RTP protocol stack, like the adapted header compression for real time multimedia application (ACE) (Le at al. (2000)), the header compression using keyword packets (Miyazaki et al. (2000)), or the header compression based on Checksum (ROCCO) (Jonsson at al. (1999)).
+Many contributions have been proposed for the IP/UDP/RTP protocol stack, like the adapted header compression for real time multimedia application (ACE) [11], the header compression using keyword packets [13], or the header compression based on Checksum (ROCCO) [10].

-These three contributions are the basis for the header compression standard ROHC (Robust Header Compression) described in RFC 3095 (Bormann et al. (2001)).
+These three contributions are the basis for the header compression standard ROHC (Robust Header Compression) described in RFC 3095 [2].

-3 The ROHC Protocol
+The ROHC protocol